What is the process I follow to buy a Nancy's Westies Puppy?

 AirTravel

-- The cost of shipping the puppy is $300 anywhere within the Continental United States.
-This includes the airfare, required vet check, certificate of health, travel crate, and my trip to the airport (80 miles each way).
+- The usual cost of shipping the puppy is $450 anywhere within the Continental United States .
+This includes the airfare, required vet check, certificate of health, travel crate, and our trip to the airport (100 miles each way).

-- We will not ship a puppy unless we know the puppy can be shipped in realitive comfort.
+- We will not ship a puppy unless we know the puppy can be shipped in relative comfort.
 When the weather is extreme, shipping puppies via airplane can become problematic.
 There are Federal regulations to protect the safety of animals during travel.
-Airlines can not, and will not, ship a puppy if the temperature is below 20 or above 85 anywhere the puppy touches down.
+American or Delta can not, and will not, ship a puppy if the temperature is below 20 or above 85 anywhere the puppy touches down.
+However, United does ship puppies during high temperatures as they have air-conditioned transport between the plane and the terminal.
 Therefore, there are times when flying a puppy is not possible.

-- There are two airlines which have live animal accommodations from the Little Rock Airport: American Airlines and Delta.
+- There are three airlines which have live animal accommodations from the Little Rock Airport: American Airlines , United Airlines, and Delta.

 - American Airlines generally has better flights for puppies going North or West.
 They have a 'Priority' service which allows the puppy to be checked in through the 'people' terminal ... actually checked in through the same line as people.
 The new families generally, but not always, pick up the puppies in the luggage department.
 The new family should call their airport to find out where to pick the puppy up.
-AA does not accept reservations.
-I just show up at the airport and stand in line (usually before dawn).
 The puppies are given priority in boarding and unboarding, which means they are the last thing loaded and the first thing unloaded, preventing them from having to spend long periods of time sitting in the plane on the tarmac.

 - Delta generally has better flights going to the East.
 They allow reservations up to 7 days prior to the flight.
-I make the reservations a few days ahead of time, and then I take the puppy to the Delta Cargo facility at the Little Rock Airport (again ... usually before dawn).
+I make the reservations a few days ahead of time, and then I take the puppy to the Delta Cargo facility at the Little Rock Airport.
 Though this is a 'cargo' facility, these folks are excellent in caring for the puppies.
 I have been extremely impressed with their attitude.
 Their personnel keep the puppies in the office until just minutes before the flight leaves, ensuring that the puppies are stressed as little as possible.

-- Both American and Delta provide an 'Airway Bill Number' which can be used to track the puppy's flight.
+- The airlines provide an 'Airway Bill Number' which can be used to track the puppy's flight.
 As soon as I put the puppy on the flight, I call the new family confirming the puppy made the flight and providing the Airway Bill Number so they can keep track of the precious baby across the nation!

 - The puppy will be in a travel crate.
 (This crate can also be used as the puppy's 'training crate'.)
 There will be a small bag of the puppy's food strapped on top of the crate.
 The puppy will have, at the least, a soft blanket and a toy for the trip.